juhasev/sample-ninja-help/edit-panelist-basics.md

 ### Basics
 This box provides basic information about the panelist.

-- **Identifier** This is panelist's unique identifier.
+- **Identifier** This is the panelist's unique identifier.
-- **Email valid** Whether panelist's email address is healthy and the system is able to deliver mail to the panelist's email address
+- **Email valid** Whether the panelist's email address is healthy and the system can deliver mail to the panelist's email address
-- **Sub Panel** Which sub panel this panelist is member of
+- **Sub Panel** Which sub panel is this panelist a member of
 - **Locale** Panelist's locale
-- **Recruitment Source** Which recruitment source this panelist is coming from.
+- **Recruitment Source** Which recruitment source is this panelist coming from?

 ### Projects
 Displays counts of project-related activities